 Palm oil production has increased rapidly over the past 50 years.
 In 1970, the world was producing only 2 million tonnes.
 This is now 35 times higher: in 2018 the world produced 71 million tonnes.
 The change in global production is shown in the chart.25

 The story of palm oil is less about it as an isolated commodity, but more about the story of the rising demand for vegetable oils.
-Palm oil is a very productive crop; as we will see later, it produces 36% of the world’s oil, but uses just 6% of croplands devoted to oil production.
+Palm oil is a very productive crop; as we will see later, it produces 36% of the world’s oil, but uses less than 9% of croplands devoted to oil production.
 It has therefore been a natural choice to meet this demand.

 Why has the market for palm oil – and vegetable oils more broadly – increased so rapidly?
 What is it used for?